Switch to HTTPS Now, For Free

 That should do it — your certificate will appear in a text field for you to copy and paste into a file.
 Call it whatever you want, but the rest of the guide will refer to it as

-Installing the certificate in nginx
+Installing the certificates

 First, make sure port 443 is open on your web server.
 Many web hosts automatically keep this port open for you.
 If you're using Amazon Web Services, you'll need to make sure your instance's security group has port 443 open.